Personal Care Agreements and Their Importance to Medicaid Eligibility

 - Paying a caregiver retroactively.
 Remember, care agreements pay caregivers for care planned for the future not previously provided.
 That’s why the Agreement has a start date for future care services.

-- The caregiver does not keep a daily log of services provided, and payments received.
-Sometimes this log is needed for Medicaid as further proof that payments were made to the caregiver for care services rather than given as a gift.
+- The caregiver does not keep a daily log of services provided and payments received.
+Sometimes this log is needed for Medicaid to prove that payments were made to the caregiver for care services rather than given as a gift.

-- Rate of pay is not reasonable.
+- The rate of pay is not reasonable.
 If pay is higher than the going rate for the type of care provided, it can be considered a gift for Medicaid purposes.